top of page

 3. He Started His Football Career at Arsenal, But was Released

 At only eight years old, Eze lived the dream when he first wore an Arsenal shirt in the academy.
-For five years he was part of a system that produced some of England’s finest talents, but in 2011, he was released.
+For five years, he was part of a system that produced some of England’s finest talents, but in 2011, he was released.

 For a child, it felt like the end.
 In reality, it became the spark.
 Rejection forced him to reevaluate, adapt, and dig deeper — qualities that would carry him all the way back to Arsenal more than a decade later, this time as a star.

-4. Millwall FCGave Him the Platform to Rise Again with A Two–year Scholarship
+4. Millwall FC Gave Him the Platform to Rise Again with a Two–Year Scholarship

 After short stints with Fulham and Reading’s academies, Millwall offered Eze a two-year scholarship in 2014.
 It was here, in the gritty environment of southeast London, that he began to truly develop the work ethic and tactical awareness he needed.